ipchelsea/ipchelsea/README.md

 ### About Me 💟
 ***My name is Chelsea.*** I graduated from University of Washington with a B.Sc.
 Computer Science and Softfware Engineering, in July.
-My further curiosity in Computer Vision  further led me to enroll in Georgia Tech's Masters of Science in Computer Science (ML & AI) part time program!
+My further curiosity in Computer Vision led me to join Georgia Tech's Masters of Science in Computer Science (ML & AI) part time program!

 ***Outside of my 9 to 5.***